NHF-Shire Clinical Fellowship Program

 Please click on the links below for more detailed instructions and eligibility requirements on both applications:

 - Step One: Institutional Application – This application is intended for the medical director(s) and other senior faculty members/administrators affiliated with U.S. hemophilia and thrombophilia treatment centers not yet approved to participate in the NHF-Shire Clinical Fellowship Program.
 Only authorized institutions may subsequently nominate and train NHF-Shire Clinical Fellows.
 If approved, authorization is granted for a period of five years.
-Approved institutions must submit a re-application every five years, subject to review and approval, in order to continue their participation in the NHF-Shire Clinical Fellows Program.
+Approved institutions must submit a re-application every five years, subject to review and approval, in order to continue their participation in the program.

 - Step Two: Candidate Application - This application is intended for the medical director(s) and other senior faculty members/administrators from approved U.S. hemophilia and thrombophilia treatment centers to nominate qualified candidates as NHF-Shire Clinical Fellows.
-From among these candidates, two NHF-Shire Clinical Fellows are selected each year and awarded up to $100,000 per year, for up to two years.
+From among these candidates, NHF-Shire Clinical Fellows are selected each year and awarded up to $100,000 per year, for up to two years.